Makers of fraudulent breast implants on trial in France

 Mas was released in October from eight months in detention following a failure to post bail.
 He told police that 75 percent of PIP's implants had contained the homemade gel, which was never been approved by regulators, although he denies it was unsafe.
 He and the other executives deny the charges.

-Investigators estimate that Mas's formula allowed PIP to save nearly 1.2 million euros (1 million pounds) in one year alone.
+Investigators estimate that Mas's formula allowed PIP to save nearly $1.6 million in one year alone.

 When Mas told the court he lived on a modest monthly retirement income of 1,800 euros, hoots erupted from the spectators, prompting the judge to warn that the next person to disrupt proceedings would be thrown out.

-Minutes before the trial began, a court in Paris rejected a defence request to have the case thrown out.
+Minutes before the trial began, a court in Paris rejected a defense request to have the case thrown out.

 Mas and PIP's former chief financial officer, Claude Couty are separately implicated in a civil case over fiscal fraud that has yet to reach trial.
 Mas is also under investigation for manslaughter following a complaint from the mother of a French woman with PIP implants who died of cancer in 2010.